volcengine/VolcengineWTN/SDK/doc/en/Build_webrtc.md

 # Compile the WebRTC static library

-The WTN client SDK project is implemented based on the WebRTC SDK.
+The WTN client SDK project is implemented based on the WebRTC static library.
 Refer to this article to compile the WebRTC static libraries for Android and iOS.
-Note that to compile the WebRTC SDKs for Android and iOS, you need to do it on Linux and macOS systems respectively.
+Note that to compile the WebRTC static library for Android and iOS, you need to do it on Linux and macOS systems respectively.

 ## Install depot_tools

 [depot_tools](https://chromium.googlesource.com/chromium/tools/depot_tools.git) is a common toolkit developed by Chromium.
-Before compiling the WebRTC SDK for Android and iOS, you must get the depot_tools project and configure environment variables on the development machine:
+Before compiling the WebRTC static library for Android and iOS, you must get the depot_tools project and configure environment variables on the development machine:

 ```